metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 #### Last Gasp: Escape

-Beginning at 17th level, randomly teleport to some other plane?
+Beginning at 17th level, when you drop to 0 hit points, you can teleport at random to another plane of existence.

 ### Resilient Soul